angelinetsui/angelinetsui.github.io/_pages/publications.md

 Soderstrom, M., including **Tsui, A. S. M.** and other contributors in ManyBabies consortium (Stage 1, pending data collection).
 Testing the relationship between preferences for infant-directed speech and vocabulary development: A multi-lab study. _Journal of Child Language._

-Kalashnikova, M†., Singh, L†., **Tsui, A. S. M***. and other contributing authors  (Stage 1, under review).
+Kalashnikova, M†., Singh, L†., **Tsui, A. S. M***. and other contributing authors  (Stage 1, pending data collection).
 The development of tone discrimination in infancy: Evidence from a cross-linguistic, multi-lab report. _Developmental Science._

 †Co-first authors *Second author